A STEP-BY-STEP TUTORIAL ON CREATING A DIY HOLIDAY WOOD SIGN WITH LIGHTS, THE PERFECT CHRISTMAS HOME DECORATIONS.

 TIP: MAKE SURE YOU ARE TRACING THE RIGHT SIDE UP.

-After I took the drill with a 3/8″ drill bit (large enough to fit the blade of the Jig Saw) and drilled a hole through the middle of any letter that needs an inside piece cut out (example: A, P, O, & D).
+Then, I took the drill with a 3/8″ drill bit (large enough to fit the blade of the Jig Saw) and drilled a hole through the middle of any letter that needs an inside piece cut out (example: A, P, O, & D).

-Then I cut out each letter.
+Then, I cut out each letter completely.

 IF ADDING LIGHTS: